SilenNaihin/ai_templates/README.md

-##### Library is up to date with function calling.
-Reference oai_examples.ipynb to see functionality.
-All other docs including ipynb, templates, readme still need to be updated

 # aitemplates

 aitemplates is a Python package designed to simplify and streamline your work with the OpenAI API.
-It provides Python typing support, error checking, and a usage meter to help manage API costs.
+It provides automatic function calling, helper classes, Python typing support, error checking, and a usage meter to help manage API costs.
 Additionally, aitemplates offers built-in examples of using ChromaDB and tools for efficient prompt engineering with OpenAI.

 ## Features